silksil/NOTES-CHEATSHEET/clientAndServer/graphQl/introduction.md

   name: 'RootQueryType',
   fields: {

-    // 1.) if you are looking for a user
+    // 1.)
+If you are looking for a user
     user: {
       // 3.
 I give back to you a user
       type: UserType,

       /*
        * args stands for arguments that you have to provide to give something back,
-       * 2. if you give me a id
+       * 2. If you give me a id
       */
       args: { id: { type: GraphQLString } },